Now Reports

 Keya – 芥屋

-Listed as one of Japan’s top 100 beaches and the location of outdoor music festival “Sunset Live” every summer – Keya is a very pleasant and well-protected cove with sandy beaches, clear waters and gentle waves.
-Public toilets, umi no ie (beach huts), and parking make it ideal for families.
-There is a fishing port and several restaurants there too. *Sunset Live is cancelled in 2022.
+Keya, one of Japan’s top 100 beaches and the annual host of the outdoor music festival “Sunset Live,” is a delightful and well-protected cove.
+With its sandy beaches, clear waters, and gentle waves, it’s a dream for beach-goers.
+It is family-friendly, equipped with public restrooms, umi no ie (beach huts), and parking facilities.
+You’ll also find a fishing port and several restaurants nearby.

 Shima-keya, Itoshima City, Fukuoka